arcus/education_modules/macros_instructions.md

 Then there's a `feedback` macro that is mostly just text substitution, like the overview, but includes a line that uses the `make_survey_url` macro and plugs in macros from this template as the arguments: `Thank you in advance for filling out @make_survey_url('@title', '@version', '@module_type')!`

+## Our macro files

+To avoid loading lots of macros unnecessarily, and to make the macro files themselves easier to read and edit, we have more than one md file for storing macros.

+- `module_macros.md` includes the general-purpose macros such as those to generate the overview and feedback sections.
+- `module_macros_r.md` includes the macro `lesson_prep_r` that inserts instructions for opening and using interactive rmd files
+- `module_macros_python.md` includes the macros `lesson_prep_python`, which inserts instructions for using interactive python cells in the lesson, and `sage`, which is necessary to make those cells work.
+It also loads associated scripts for sagemath.
+- `module_macros_sql.md` includes the macros `lesson_prep_sql`, which inserts instructions for using interactive SQL cells and a brief refresher on SQL including our style guide, and also `AlaSQL.eval`, which builds the functions to make the interactive SQL cells work.

+Additionally, there is a separate file for each SQL table to load.
+This is because the tables are generated, row by row, in the macros, which takes up a lot of space --- storing tables separately keeps our general SQL macros file easier to read, and avoids generating tables we may not need in a given module.

 ## Steps for adding a macro

-1. Add the text you want to sub in to the macros module, in the header, specified as either a [single line or block macro](https://liascript.github.io/course/?https://raw.githubusercontent.com/liaScript/docs/master/README.md#single-line)
+1. Add the text you want to sub in to the appropriate macros module, in the header, specified as either a [single line or block macro](https://liascript.github.io/course/?https://raw.githubusercontent.com/liaScript/docs/master/README.md#single-line)
-2. Make sure the macros module is listed as an input in the header of your new macro
+2. Make sure that macros module is listed as an import in the header of your new macro
 3. Insert your macro wherever you want it to appear with `@macro_name` (note that macro names are case-sensitive, so `@author` is different from `@Author`)
 4. Check that all of the substituted text is rendering as expected in your final module.

-Note: If you want to change an existing macro in the module_macros template, **you must check how the changes render in all modules referencing that macro**.
+Note: If you want to change an existing macro in one of the module macros files, **you must check how the changes render in all modules referencing that macro**.
 To get a list of all modules using the macro, try `grep -r "macro_name"` in the terminal for the education_modules directory.